Third DUI Penalties in Florida

-If the third DUI occurred within ten (10) years of any prior offense, the crime can be charged as a felony.
+On the other hand, if the third DUI occurred within ten (10) years of any prior offense, the crime can be charged as a felony, punishable by up to five (5) years in Florida State Prison.

-Within the first 21 days after the arrest, the prosecutor might file the third DUI as a misdemeanor even if it occurred within ten (10) years of a prior conviction.
+The prosecutor at the State Attorney’s Office typically takes 21 days to make a filing decision.
+During that time, the prosecutor might decide to treat the third DUI as a misdemeanor even if it occurred within ten (10) years of a prior conviction, especially if:

 Attorney for a Third DUI in Tampa, FL